United States Post Office and Courthouse (Dubuque, Iowa): Building history

 As Dubuque expanded during the 1920s, the post office was not large enough to handle the increasing volume of mail.
 Rather than enlarge the existing building, city officials decided to construct a new post office.
 Congressman Thomas J. B. Robinson led the effort to secure a more appropriate postal facility.
 Officials determined that the new building would function as both a post office and courthouse, and the building continues to serve these purposes today.

 The building was constructed with funding from the 1926 Public Buildings Act, in which Congress appropriated substantial resources for Federal buildings throughout the United States.
 Dubuque received approximately $650,000 for site acquisition and construction costs.
 Renowned city planner John Nolen intended for the building to be part of his civic design, "Administrative Center at Washington Park," which he developed in 1931.
 City officials hoped to construct a city hall, courthouse, and park adjacent to the post office, but these plans were never realized.

 The Courthouse was designed by the Office of the Supervising Architect under James A. Wetmore, who received input from Iowa architects.
-Among the local designers was the office of Proudfoot, Rawson, Souers & Thomas, a highly respected Des Moines firm.
-This venerable firm (including earlier variations of the founding office) had a long of history of designing high-profile public buildings in Iowa, including the Polk County Courthouse in Des Moines and buildings for Iowa State University and the University of Iowa.
+Among the local designers was the office of Proudfoot, Rawson, Souers & Thomas, a Des Moines firm.
+This firm (including earlier variations of the founding office) had a long of history of designing high-profile public buildings in Iowa, including the Polk County Courthouse in Des Moines and buildings for Iowa State University and the University of Iowa.
 Although little is known about the Dubuque architect involved in the project, Herbert Kennison, he likely served as an onsite consultant and provided the valued contribution of a designer who was also a local resident.

 The building's cornerstone was laid in 1932, and a dedication ceremony was held the following year.
 The building was occupied in early 1934.
 In 1985, it was listed in the National Register of Historic Places as a contributing resource within the Cathedral Historic District, which encompasses historically significant residences and public buildings.